Paul Doyle (Irish footballer): Dundalk

 On 19 December 2021, Doyle signed for League of Ireland Premier Division side Dundalk ahead of their 2022 season.
 On 6 May 2022, he scored his first goal for the club, opening the scoring in a 2–2 draw away to his former club UCD at the UCD Bowl.
 On 18 November 2022, he signed a new 2-year contract with the club.
 He made his first career appearances in European competition in the summer of 2023, playing at home and away in a UEFA Europa Conference League tie with KA Akureyri of Iceland as Dundalk were defeated 5–3 on aggregate.
 On 29 September 2023, he scored in a 3–1 win in the Louth Derby as his side defeated Drogheda United 3–1 at Oriel Park.
 In July 2024, he suffered a hamstring injury that kept him out of action for 10 weeks.
 In October 2024, the club were relegated to the First Division for the first time since 2008.
-He scored 6 goals in 79 appearances during 3 season with the club.
+He scored 6 goals in 79 appearances during 3 seasons with the club.